Little Sparrow Publishing

 Kiss of the Dragon

-‘Kiss of the Dragon’ is the third book in the series.
+Kiss of the Dragon is the third book in the series, The Future Walks Among Us.

 The Body In Abbey Park

 Meanwhile, in the quaint town of Glastonbury, Detective Betts faces a chilling discovery - a young woman's naked body, strangled and abandoned in Abbey Park.
-Little does she know that this local tragedy is intimately connected to Hadleigh's high-stakes international manhunt.

-"The Body in Abbey Park" is a masterful blend of police procedural and international thriller that will leave you questioning the nature of justice itself.
-Don't miss this visceral journey into the dark heart of human ambition and the relentless pursuit of truth.
+The Body in Abbey Park is a classic blend of police procedural and international thriller.
+A visceral journey into the dark heart of human ambition and the relentless pursuit of truth.

-‘The Body In Abbey Park’ is the fourth book in the series.
+The Body In Abbey Park is the fourth book in the series.

 Murder In the Twelfth House